6 different kinds of web app development

-You know perfectly what a web application is and how it differs from other kinds of mobile device applications.
-Web app development is not limited only to smartphones or tablets: this kind of app is designed to run on any browser, be it on desktop computers, laptop computers or mobile devices.
-In this article, we want to classify the different kinds of web applications.
+You probably know what a web application is and how it differs from other kinds of mobile device applications.
+Web app development is not limited to only smartphones or tablets.
+It is designed to run on any browser, work on desktop computers, laptops or mobile devices.
+In this article, we want to classify the different types of web applications.

-This classification is made based on how web apps show the content they handle.
-Based on this we have up to 6 different kinds of web applications:
+The classification is based on how web apps show the content it provides.
+These can be categorised into 6 different types of web applications:

 1. Static web application

-If we choose to create a static web app, the first thing to know is that this kind of web app displays very little content and is not especially flexible.
+If you choose to create a static web app, the first thing to know is that this kind of web app displays very little content and is not very flexible.

 They are usually developed in HTML and CSS.
 However, animated objects such as banners, GIFs, videos, etc., may also be included and shown in them.
 They can also be developed with jQuery and Ajax.